kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 Also, these are global variables and they make our application difficult to reason about because you have to take into account every function which makes use of them.

 Granted, we can catch something like this with a unit test, but are we really going to write tests for each URL path in our app?
 That is highly unlikely.
-Let's look at a more Swifty way to deal with our `URL`s using enums.
+Let's look at a more Swifty way to deal with our `swift÷URL` using enums.

 ### The Swifty Way
 We will create a protocol (or interface) named `APIRouter` where the types conforming to this protocol will have to declare their own static `baseURL` property for all instances of that type.
 This seems like a good way to make sure any new `baseURL` will be contained in a separate type without having to modify or extend previously declared types.